 - What are deductibles, coinsurance, and co-payments and can I afford it?

-If you need more information about using health insurance and navigating the system please visit
+If you need more information about using health insurance and navigating the system, please visit NH Health Cost.

 The New Hampshire Insurance Department can help you with questions or concerns about your coverage.
 To speak to a member of the Consumer Services Department, call (800) 852-3416, (603) 271- 2261 or email email@example.com.